Andrei-ionut27/OLX-Jira-Manual_testing/Manual_Testing_Project_For__OLX.md

 <h2>Functional specifications:</h2>

-The below stories **(daca aveti mai multe scrieti stories**) was created in Jira and describes the functional specifications of the "**nume_modul**" module, for which the final project is performed upon.
+The below stories was created in Jira and describes the functional specifications of the **Jobs** => Call Center - Customer Support module, for which the final project is performed upon.

-**inserati aici fie poza cu story-ul / story-urile daca aveti mai putine, dar daca aveti mai mult de doua recomand sa descarcati story-urile din jira si sa le incarcati ca fisier**

 Here you can find the release that was created for this project: